June 7, 2017

 - Keep a copy of their passport and ID with them for use in any ID checks

 - Review and continue to practice the basic travel safety tips shared during orientation meetings

-London and our other program locations around the world have proved to be safe locales for our programs in the past and we are confident they will continue to be.
+Dartmouth's program locations around the world have proven to be safe locales for our programs in the past and we expect they will remain safe.
 Should circumstances dictate a different approach by Dartmouth, we will update our guidance accordingly and promptly reach out to off-campus program participants.

 John G. Tansey

 The Frank J. Guarini Institute for International Education